MicrosoftDocs/well-architected/well-architected/cost/checklist.md

 ## Organization

 - Plan your hierarchy around management groups, subscriptions, and resource groups.
-Mapping your organization to your Azure hierarchy will help with reporting costs across business units, applications, IT infrastructure shared services, etc.
+Mapping your organization to your Azure hierarchy will help with reporting costs across business units, applications, IT infrastructure shared services, and so on.

 - Use subscription types that offer lower rates for Azure resources, such as Dev/Test subscriptions.